First-Time Home Sellers: Costs, Potential Surprises, and Tips to Prepare for the Sale

 Zajdzinski has observed that the home inspection often triggers sellers’ emotions.
 When the inspection report reveals issues with the home, buyers try to negotiate the price down, which can offend sellers.
 One of the ways you can avoid this pitfall is to hire a home inspector for a pre-listing inspection early on in the process.
 That way, you can tackle or at least be aware of needed repairs before a buyer is involved.

-Given all the lead-up to selling a home, you might think they have plenty of time to vacate the house until the time finally comes, and you realize how big of a task moving is.
+Given all the lead-up to selling a home, you might think you have plenty of time to vacate the house until the time finally comes, and you realize how big of a task moving is.

 Zajdzinski says he sees the scenario time and time again.
 “People say, ‘I just wasn’t ready to be out.
 I thought we would be and we weren’t.’
 They think they have enough time, but they underestimate how long it takes to pack and move.”